BramVanroy/trimbed/README.md

 ## Quickstart

-Installing the package puts one command on your PATH, `trimbed`, with a subcommand per
-job: `trim`, `count`, `inspect` and `presets`. `trimbed --help` lists them.
-The `uv run` prefix below is only for a checkout, where it resolves the environment for you; on a checkout without an install, `python -m trimbed.cli` works too.
+Installing the package comes with the `trimbed` command, which is the main entrypoint for users.
+It has a number of subcommands: `trim`, `count`, `inspect` and `presets`.
+`trimbed --help` lists them.

+If you have only cloned the repository, `python -m trimbed.cli` works too.

 ```bash
 # What am I dealing with?